Photo by Ярослав Алексеенко on Unsplash

 For the will to be effective, it is vital that it is recognised by the courts of the country that the property is located in.
 If you will be writing a will without a lawyer, it is essential that you are familiar with the overseas laws that have jurisdiction over your property.

-Bear in mind also, that your shall have to look for probate lawyers in the countries where your overseas properties are located to reseal the Singapore grant of probate.
+Bear in mind also, that your executor of will shall have to look for probate lawyers in the countries where your overseas properties are located to reseal the Singapore grant of probate.

 Transferring property to family and friends through will writing is a testament that you are looking after the welfare of your loved ones.
-The points above should be able to guide you on when planning to leave property to your loved ones.
+The points above should be able to guide you on how to write a will when planning to leave property to your loved ones.

 In most cases, it will be helpful to have a professional’s advice.
 Writing a will without a lawyer could seem overwhelming, and a wills lawyer will be able to provide you with legal insights on the process of will writing.

-Here at Kith & Kin Law Corporation, we offer expert advice on with the conviction to provide the best approach based on our client’s personal circumstances and needs.
+Here at Kith & Kin Law Corporation, we offer expert advice on Will Writing Singapore with the conviction to provide the best approach based on our client’s personal circumstances and needs.

-If you would like our assistance in drafting your will, with us today.
+If you would like our assistance in drafting your will, get in touch with us today.